The Atheist Bible, CC-BY Fabian M. Suchanek

 Family values

-The traditional family values of religion thus contribute to the physical health of believers, to the longevity of their marriages, and to the availability of coping strategies — three factors that objectively correlate with personal well-being
+The traditional family values of religion thus contribute to the physical health of believers, to the longevity and stability of their marriages, and to the availability of coping strategies — three factors that objectively correlate with personal well-being

 And Atheists?